Heikmike/com-480-data-visualization-ctrl-alt-shift/README.md

 > - What am I trying to show with my visualization?
 > - Think of an overview for the project, your motivation, and the target audience.

+#### Idea

+> Development of the video game industry
+> - The Console Wars: PlayStation vs. PC vs. Nintendo.
+Which platform ruled each decade ?
+How do regional preferences differ (e.g., Japan loves Nintendo, PC dominates in Europe)?
+> - The Franchise Effect: Sequels vs. New IPs.
+Do sequels (FIFA, Call of Duty) always outsell original games?
+Which franchises have the steepest sales growth/decline over time?
+Are new IPs (Elden Ring, Cyberpunk 2077) riskier but more innovative?
+> - The Globalization of Gaming.
+How games went from regional hits (Pok´emon in Japan) to global phenomena.
+Which games have the most balanced sales across NA, EU, JP, and Other regions ?
+Are culturally specific games (e.g., Yakuza) gaining global traction ?
+> - Motivation: Show and explore the technological, cultural and creative development of the gaming industry
+> - Target audience:

 ### Exploratory Data Analysis

 > Pre-processing of the data set you chose